Don’t be afraid to try something new. Because life gets boring when you stay within the limits. Plus, great things never came from comfort zones.

 In the same way, new experiences can help you land a job.
 When you’ve tried interesting things, you give interviewers more ways to relate to you.
 Even something as simple as trying different types of food can give you something casual to talk about in an interview.
 You may find that the interviewer has had similar experiences.

 Shared experiences help bond people.
-If you regularly try new things, that tells employers that you’re adaptable.
+If you regularly try something new, that tells employers that you’re adaptable.
 Adaptable people are a valuable asset to companies, especially companies interested in being innovative.
+Don’t be afraid.
 Your new experience may be the thing that helps you land your dream job.

 When you try something new, you may discover your new favorite thing.
 This may be a favorite food, favorite hobby, or favorite vacation spot.
 By trying new things, you may discover something you love more than you thought possible.